-DATE OF NEXT MEETING:March 16, 2006 at 9:30 a.m.Located at the Lake Murray Training Center present to this group for consideration, as well as the other TWCs if time was available.
+DATE OF NEXT MEETING: March 16, 2006 at 9:30 a.m.

+Alan opened the meeting and noted that before the group began discussions on the Buffer Zone and Riparian Management Plan that Bill Cutler has asked to present a few items to the group.
+Bill Cutler noted that he has developed a Structured Work Process for the TWCs that he would like to present to this group for consideration, as well as the other TWCs if time was available.
 Bill C. distributed an explanation of the process (attached below) and noted that in his experience a framework helps to smooth the progression through the issues.
 He continued to explain the benefits of a structured process and noted that it would help to improve the quality of the final product and consensus can be built incrementally.
 He noted that it would also provide an audit trail which makes it possible to see how a particular decision came about.